 Diversity and Inclusion

 Starting in 2021, the Data Management community begins an integrated effort to promote diversity and inclusion in all aspects of our professional activities.
 MDM 2024 participates in this effort (alongside SIGMOD, VLDB, SoCC, ICDE and EDBT/ICDT) which celebrates the diversity in our community and welcomes everyone regardless of age, sex, gender identity, race, ethnicity, socioeconomic background, country of origin, religion, sexual orientation, physical ability, education, work experience, etc. It also welcomes people and opinions of all political persuasions, as long as they abide by the ACM policy against hate speech and harassment.
-Specific information can be found in the following, dedicated web site: https://dbdni.github.io/
+Specific information can be found in the following dedicated web site: https://dbdni.github.io/

 D&I Keynote